RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

+* Added more keyboard shortcuts, and documented them: https://github.com/RobRendell/gTove#keyboard-shortcuts
+* Elastic band selection tool, to select multiple pieces at once.
+Multi-selection can be moved, elevated or rotated.

 ## Plans/TODO

 Features from the [last Pozible poll](https://www.pozible.com/profile/rob-rendell/activity/poll-finished-july-2020--bbdfce8c-1312-4fe6-9d73-333fc0857692):

-* Elastic band selection tool, to select multiple minis/templates at once.
 * Support Fog of War on hexagonal grids (shaders, mouse clicks, elastic drag)
 * Dice enhancements: Identify who made the dice roll.
 Ability to have more than one person roll at once.
 Ability for players to customise the colour of "their" dice.
 * Support uploading and viewing PDFs.